adib/Card-Tray-Demo/README.markdown

 - `assets` – original files for the icon and button glyphs.
 - `Pods` – Cocoapods-managed sources.

+## Terms of Use

 Copyright(C) 2016 [Sasmito Adibowo](http://cutecoder.org).
 Licensed under GPL v3 – see `LICENSE.md` for details.

+If you are in a job interview and the company request you to do a *new unpaid project* as part of the hiring process, **feel free to plagiarize this project** — remove my name from the source files and submit them "as is" *without further modification*.
+For any other uses, the GPL license applies.
+Please send me a postcard if you get hired because of my work.

+Why am I encouraging plagiarism?
+Mainly because I feel that companies that requests "free work" as part of an interview process are engaging in unethical behavior.
+They show a **lack of respect of your time** and devalue programmers in general.
+This practice has reduced the value of artists, musicians, designers, and now the same is coming to software engineers.
+I feel that it's about time we push back.